joselin-maria/TATA-Data-visualization-INTERNSHIP/README.md

 How to think from the perspective of business leaders to analyse data more effectively How to prepare for a meeting with senior leaders

+# TASK - 2 --- Choosing the Right Visuals
+What you'll learn
+How to choose visuals to communicate information effectively